State-mandated PFML

 Eligible employees are entitled to paid leave for:

-• To care for a covered service member with a serious health condition resulting from military service who is the employee’s next of kin; and
+• Care for a covered service member with a serious health condition resulting from military service who is the employee’s next of kin; and

-• For qualifying military exigencies arising out of the deployment of a service member who is a covered family member of the employee.
+• Qualifying military exigencies arising out of the deployment of a service member who is a covered family member of the employee.

 Benefit duration: